-Producing and uploading high-quality videos can help your business shine, and resonate with customers (old and new).
+Producing and uploading high-quality videos can help your business shine and resonate with customers (old and new).
 Once your videos start gaining traction, be sure to stick with the winning formula that keeps your customers coming back for more.
-Just remember to keep your customers’ needs and interests in mind, as you continue to implement video email marketing.
+Remember to keep your customers’ needs and interests in mind as you continue to implement video email marketing.

 Michael Dehoyos is a contributing editor for Ph.D.
 Kingdom and Academic Brits.
 He is also a content marketer by day, assisting companies in producing marketing strategies, and a writer by night at Origin Writings.